-(note the extra apostrophe!), then you have probably mis-used quoting when supplying the jsr308_imports environment variable.
+(note the extra apostrophe!), then you have probably mis-used quoting when supplying the jsr308\imports environment variable.

-- If a checker seems to be ignoring the annotation on a method, then it is possible that the checker is reading the method's signature from its .class file, but the .class file was not created by the JSR 308 compiler.
-You can check whether the annotations actually appear in the .class file by using the javap tool. - If the annotations do not appear in the .class file, here are two ways to solve the problem: - Re-compile the method's class with the Type Annotations compiler.
-This will ensure that the type annotations are written to the class file, even if no type-checking happens during that execution. - Pass the method's file explicitly on the command line when type-checking, so that the compiler reads its source code instead of its .class file.
+• If a checker seems to be ignoring the annotation on a method, then it is possible that the checker is reading the method's signature from its .class file, but the .class file was not created by the JSR 308 compiler.
+You can check whether the annotations actually appear in the .class file by using the javap tool.
+If the annotations do not appear in the .class file, here are two ways to solve the problem:

+- Re-compile the method's class with the Type Annotations compiler.
+This will ensure that the type annotamethod sleep in class Thread cannot be applied to given types cannot find symbol: constructor StringBuffer(StringBuffer)

+- tions are written to the class file, even if no type-checking happens during that execution. - Pass the method's file explicitly on the command line when type-checking, so that the compiler reads its source code instead of its .class file.

 • If the compiler reports that it cannot find a method from the JDK or another external library, then maybe the stub/skeleton file for that class is incomplete.
 You can edit it to add the missing method.
 The libraries appear, for example, at checkers/jdk/nullness/src/ for the Nullness checker.
 The error might take one of these forms: